kondukto-io/sbom-gradle-cyclonedx-pipeline-scan/readme.md

 *For insights on SBOM with maven projects and its importance, refer to our [SBOM 101 blog](https://kondukto.io/blog/sbom-software-bill-of-materials).*

 CycloneDX is an open-source initiative that focuses on creating a standardized format for SBOMs, enhancing the security of software supply chains.
 It simplifies the process of generating SBOMs, allowing for a more thorough assessment of vulnerabilities in dependencies.
-This project demonstrates the use of CycloneDX with Gradle plugins to create SBOMs for a build.gradle.kts file.
+This project demonstrates the use of CycloneDX with Gradle plugins to create SBOMs for a build.gradle.kts and build.gradle files.

 *To view the related blog post for this repository, please visit [this link](https://kondukto.io/blog/how-to-generate-and-audit-sbom-in-a-ci-cd-pipeline).*